 When you have a wound or injury, such as a strained ligament, the body sends platelets to the area.
 With wounds, the platelets first form the clot to prevent more bleeding.
 Platelets then create a foundation for new tissue to grow.
 They also release growth factors and other proteins.
 These proteins attract stem cells and other cells to the area.
-All of these various cells, proteins, and growth factors work together to rebuild the injured tissue to fully heal and repair the injury.
-Even though a strain or tear isn’t visually damaged outwardly, the body’s response to begin repairs is the same.
+All of these various cells, proteins, and growth factors work together to rebuild the injured tissue to fully heal and repair the injury

 By concentrating platelets and their corresponding growth factors into PRP, this elevates the healing potential.
-When concentrated PRP is injected into the injured areas, they act like glue.
-They bind the damaged tissue together.
-The PRP also release growth factors that stimulate the body’s natural healing response.
+When concentrated PRP is injected into the injured areas, they act like glue, binding the damaged tissue together.
+The PRP also releases growth factors that stimulate the body’s natural healing response.

 What is bone marrow aspirate?

 Bone marrow is the tissue inside our bones.
-Blood cells are made in the bone marrow.
+It is responsible for most cell lineages including our blood cells which are made in the bone marrow.
 Bone marrow has stem cells and many other cells that help in healing.
-When you have an injury or illness, stem cells help tissue heal and regenerate.
+When you have an injury or illness, these cells help tissue heal and regenerate.
 The idea is that cells found in bone marrow can be used to treat damaged tissue, improve function, and help reduce pain.

-Bone marrow aspirate uses bone marrow that is usually taken from the back of your pelvic bone.
-The process takes from 30 to 60 minutes, depending on how much bone marrow is to be drawn.
-You lie on your side or stomach and here’s the process of creating BMA:
+Bone marrow aspirate uses bone marrow that is harvested from the back of your pelvic bone.
+The process takes from 30 to 60 minutes.
+The procedure is completed with the patient on their side or stomach.
+Here are the steps of the BMA procedure:

-- We apply local anesthetic from the surface skin down to the bone.
+- A local anesthetic is applied from the surface skin down to the bone.

-- Using a special needle, we enter the bone.
+- A special needle is used to enter the bone.

-- The needle withdraws (aspirates) the marrow from your bone.
+- The needle withdraws (aspirates) the marrow from the bone.

 - Patient is prepped with sterile coverings and area is cleaned